scoopandrun/snowtricks/README.md

 This project uses [Composer](https://getcomposer.org) with PHP `>= 8.1`.

 Configure your database and email server in a `.env.local` file at the root of the project.
-Copy a `DATABASE_URL` line from the `.env` file a modify it to fit your configuration.
+Copy a `DATABASE_URL` line from the `.env` file and modify it to fit your configuration.
-Copy a `MAILER_DSN` line from the `.env` file a modify it to fit your configuration.
+Copy a `MAILER_DSN` line from the `.env` file and modify it to fit your configuration.

 Clone and install the project.